 Age is a factor.
 You can put color on your hair but you can’t pretty up your liver.
 As you age the liver gets old and tired.
 It won’t process as much alcohol per hour.
 An old liver will result in higher blood alcohol levels.
 Studies tell us that the “safe” level of alcohol consumption for an “older person” is maybe half what it was for a younger person.

 If one glass of wine a day is good for you at age 30, three glasses a week will be your max at age 80 or so.
 I know there are exceptions, don’t email about your grandparent who still drinks a tall one every day and is in good health.
 Studies say that for the elderly, most of them, 3 drinks a week would be all that is safe.

 Binge drinking is defined as 4 drinks on one drinking occasion for a woman and five drinks for a man.
 We have already underscored that for people of low body weight or the elderly or woman these numbers are way too high.

-Who is at highest risk for medical problems from binge drinking?
-Four groups are at highest risk, the young, the old, the pregnant and the alcoholic.
+Who is at the highest risk for medical problems from binge drinking?
+Four groups are at highest risk, the young, the old, the pregnant, and the alcoholic.

 The young have more drinking problems.

 They don’t know the risks and the results.
 They can get drunk, hurt someone, be in trouble and there goes the life.
 Almost all people with a substance use disorder become alcoholics or addicts before the end of their twenties.